jcamins/biblionarrator/readme.md

 Installation
 ------------

-Biblionarrator is built on node.js, Titan, and -- currently -- MySQL.
+Biblionarrator is built on node.js and Titan.
-The current installation instructions are out of date, but there are one or two important gotchas in setting up Biblionarrator.
-In particular, The version of gremlin-node that will be automatically installed by `npm install` does not work with Biblionarrator.
-You will need to download the version at https://github.com/jcamins/gremlin-node into node_modules/gremlin and run `npm install` in that directory prior to running `npm install` for Biblionarrator.

-See doc/install.md for detailed instructions (once it has been updated).
+See doc/install.md for detailed instructions.

 License